Registered Student Organization (RSO) COVID-19 Guidelines

 - All event attendees are required to wear face coverings throughout the entire event.

 - Maximum in-person attendance at the event will be the capacity of the space per university physical distancing guidelines.
-In Phase C, that is 50% capacity, 50 people in indoor venues or outdoor venues, whichever is fewer.
-(Updated 10-5-2020.)
+In Phase C, gatherings are limited to 50% capacity or 50 people indoors and 100 people outdoors, whichever is less (updated March 1, 2021).

 - RSO's should take precautions to ensure attendees to not crowd while entering or exiting the event space.
 Painter's tape can be used to mark lines for 6 feet physical distancing.

-- According to the current Phase C restrictions, events can never have: dancing, singing or chanting, live entertainment, or unpackaged food.
+- According to the current restrictions, events can never have: dancing, singing or chanting, live entertainment, or unpackaged food.

 - If an in-person option is necessary for the purpose of the event, meeting or activity, organizations should take all steps necessary to eliminate any activities that include physical touch, cannot maintain physical distance guidelines or includes sharing equipment/objects/items.